This Mile High Red Velvet Pound Cake is the perfect dessert for a party, the Christmas season or even for love day!

 - Mix in the vanilla extract.

-- Then add the eggs one at a time mixing well after each addition.
+- Then add the eggs one at a time until combined.

 - Add the cocoa powder to the batter and mix until combined.